evil1dwk/TrayWeatherApp/README.md

 Themes should be located in the `themes/` folder beside your project root.

 ---

-## Dependencies and Requirements

-Before running or building the app, install dependencies listed in `requirements.txt`.

 ### Installation
 From the project root (`C:\Projects\TrayWeatherApp\`), run: